MarioniLab/oor_design_reproducibility/README.md

 This repository contains notebooks and scripts to reproduce analyses benchmarking the use of control and atlas datasets as references for identification of disease-associated cell states (see [manuscript]()).

 The workflow for disease-state identification and evaluation of out-of-reference detection is available as a [python package](https://github.com/emdann/oor_benchmark).

 ## Repository structure

+- `diff2atlas` - utility module
-- `metadata` - ciao
+- `metadata` - study and sample level metadata
-- `src` - contains notebooks and scripts
+- `src` - analysis notebooks and scripts
+  - `1_PBMC_data_preprocessing/` - preprocessing and harmonization of PBMC dataset
+  - `2_simulation_design/` - out-of-reference detection benchmark on simulations
+  - `3_simulation_ctrl_atlas_size` - out-of-reference detection robustness to atlas and control dataset size
+  - `4_COVID_design` - reference design comparison on COVID-19 dataset

 ## Data